-In summary, the stormwater runoff from the new impervious surface created on the Project Site from the proposed residential building and related improvements will be directed to a series of stormwater management practices including isolated infiltration trenches and hydrodynamic separators to mitigate runoff from the improved road, an infiltration practice under a porous pavement parking area, a white roof designed to detain stormwater runoff and a green roofs which is integral to the 1st floor roof garden over the underground garage facility..
+In summary, the stormwater runoff from the new impervious surface created on the Project Site from the proposed residential building and related improvements will be directed to a series of stormwater management practices including isolated infiltration trenches and hydrodynamic separators to mitigate runoff from the improved road, an infiltration practice under a porous pavement parking area, and a Green Roof which is integral to the 1st floor roof garden over the underground garage facility.
 The complete Stormwater Pollution Prevention Plan (SWPPP) is included in this FSEIS as Appendix 5.7.